francomorando/AltDocpl/README.md

 Included is a modified pldoc.sty TeX package that defines \pldoctag.
 Patch is activated by the option latexfix(true) as reported in the docgen.pl example.
-So in your LaTeX file you must add :
+Then in your LaTeX file you must add :
 ```javascript
 \usepackage{graphicx}
 \usepackage{hyperref}